Bill Peet: Disney

-Peet started to paint again at this time, but soon found he had lost touch with the brush.
-Fine art had changed dramatically during the years Peet had been at Disney; abstractionism was in vogue and Peet's realistic paintings were out of date.
-He attempted editorial cartoons but failed there as well.
-Peet decided to continue working at Disney, where he developed a few short cartoons and worked on the feature films of the period.
+As Peet began to consider a backup profession in the 1950s, he decided to continue working at Disney where he developed a few short cartoons and worked on the feature films of the period.
 At this point, he was working very closely with Walt Disney; Peet respected Disney's creative genius but found him to be a sometimes difficult man.
 A large part of his autobiography is dedicated to his dealings with Disney over the years.
 Peet described the Disney studio as a "brutal" place, rife with rivalries and jealousy.
-After successes developing short stories for the company, Peet had his first book published, Hubert’s Hair-Raising Adventure.

-Although Walt Disney himself was not doing any animation by this time, he was in charge of the major decisions on the artistic side.
+Although Walt Disney himself had not animated on his films since the earliest days of the studio, and by the 1950s was less present on a day-to-day basis when it came to the planning of the animated films, he still remained in charge of the major decisions on the artistic side.
 He reviewed all the work and gave it the final go-ahead.
 As they were both strong-willed and passionately creative men, Peet and Disney quarreled frequently about parts in the films such as the dancing/romance scene in Sleeping Beauty.
-Peet quit working with Disney and left the company on January 29, 1964, which was his 49th birthday, following an especially heated argument with Walt on The Jungle Book.
+Peet quit working with Disney and left the company on January 29, 1964, which was his 49th birthday, following an especially heated argument with Walt concerning the relative tone and direction of The Jungle Book which included Walt insulting Peet stating he should see Mary Poppins for "real entertainment".
+Peet would later admit in his autobiography that he was glad he didn't insult back at Disney over the film and left the studio when he did knowing that Disney would die over two years after he left.